pfheatwole/thesis/source/canopy_geometry.rst

 ..
 Describe the physical system (geometry, structure, materials, etc)

 * What are the important aspects of a canopy geometry?

+  * [[These details are important because they are the basis for recognizing the underlying structure of the wing, and thus they are the basis for parametric representations.
+The goal of a "good" parametrization is to let you use these "aspects" to produce a mathematical model.]]

   * [[What details of a canopy's shape are required (or at least useful) for defining a model that satisfies the needs of this project?